 Retail Store Slip and Falls

 California retailers are required to take reasonable care to maintain and repair their property so that customers do not slip and fall.
 Unfortunately many retailers may have a written policy requiring employees to inspect and clean the floors, but do not actually enforce the policy.
 Proving that a store's employees actually knew about a spilled substance or other dangerous condition or should have known is usually the most challenging part of a slip and fall case.
 In some cases, stores take video surveillance of the property, but the store only retains the video for a short window of time before taping over it.
-The ephemeral nature of the evidence is why you should consult an experienced premises liability attorney immediately if you suffer a serious injury due to falling in a Los Angeles retail store.
+The ephemeral nature of the evidence is why you should consult an experienced Los Angeles premises liability lawyer immediately if you suffer a serious injury in a retail store slip and fall.
 Our attorneys can fight for the damages to which you are entitled.Retail Store Liability for Slip and Falls

 A retail store is liable for a slip and fall if you can show (1) the store's duty to use reasonable care, (2) breach of the duty to use reasonable care, (3) causation, and (4) actual damages.
 In general, all retails stores owe a duty of reasonable care to their customers, but duty could present an issue in the case of an after-hours thief that slips and falls in the store.
 The breach of the duty to use reasonable care includes actions such as letting a slick substance stay on the floor without cleaning it up, or washing the floors while customers are there and not using caution cones or posting other warning signs.